clb-jraphael/ARM-Baguio-Tourist-Destinations/README.md

 Expand Data Collection: Increase the population size by including data from a wider range of sources and geographical areas.
 Adjust Analysis Parameters: Increase the minimum support and confidence levels in your data mining algorithms to reflect the larger dataset.
 Review and Refine: Continuously review the results to identify any new outliers or patterns, refining the data collection and analysis process as needed.
-By following these recommendations, you can significantly improve the robustness of your analysis and gain deeper insights into tourist tendencies, leading to more effective decision-making and strategy development.
+Following or trying out these recommendations, you can or may significantly improve the robustness of your analysis and gain deeper insights into tourist tendencies, leading to more effective decision-making and strategy development.